openstack/puppet-ceph/README.md

   RELEASES='cuttlefish dumpling emperor' \
   bundle exec rake spec:system

+The RS_SET environment variable contains the resource set of linux distribution configurations for which integration tests are going to be run.
+Available values are

+* two-ubuntu-server-12042-x64
+* two-centos-64-x64

+The default is

+* BUNDLE_PATH=/tmp/vendor \
+  RS_SET=two-ubuntu-server-12042-x64 \
+  bundle exec rake spec:system

 The MACHINES environment variable contains the list of virtual machines that are created for integration tests to use.
 The default is